SamyIsaac1/Alexflix-Web-App/README.md

 - Login
 ![](./images/login.jpg)

-- Home page where you can add, delete, update your Tasks.
+- Home page.
 ![](./images/Home.jpg)

 - Watch your favorite movie, series, and anime.
 ![](./images/stream.jpg)

-- Shopping you favorite movie's product usinh our store.
+- Shopping for your favorite movie's products using our store.
 ![](./images/store.jpg)

 - Make an Order.
 ![](./images/order.jpg)

-- Admin DashBoard.
+- Admin Dashboard.
 ![](./images/admin.jpg)

 <!-- ROADMAP -->
 ## Development Process

 **Project Setup**: Started by setting up my development environment.
-Installed the necessary tools and frameworks such as Node.js, mongodb , and any additional libraries or dependencies required for my web app.
+Installed the necessary tools and frameworks such as Node.js, MongoDB, and any additional libraries or dependencies required for my web app.

-**Planning and Requirements Gathering**: Clearly defined the purpose, goals, and target audience of our web app. created a comprehensive plan.
+**Planning and Requirements Gathering**: Clearly defined the purpose, goals, and target audience of our web app. and created a comprehensive plan.

 **Backend-first Approach**: